 As an undergraduate, I attended Ithaca College where I studied music, creative writing, and environmental science.
 I also have a Master's degree in Education from New York University.

-Currently I maintain a private practice in South Orange, NJ where I see individuals, couples, and families.
-In addition to my private practice, I am a faculty member at Rutgers Graduate School of Applied and Professional Psychology and director of the Rutgers ADHD Specialty Clinic.
+Currently I maintain a private practice in South Orange, NJ (and online) where I see individuals, couples, and families.
+In addition to my private practice, I am a faculty member at Rutgers Graduate School of Applied and Professional Psychology and pursuing Sex Therapy certification through the Institute for Contemporary Psychotherapy.

 I believe that a strong, supportive relationship between the therapist and client is a fundamental factor in treatment.
 Although my primary theoretical orientation is psychodynamic/relational, I tailor treatment to meet the needs and goals of the individual.
 I see therapy as a collaborative process and empower those I work with to help direct the course of treatment.
 Additionally, I take a holistic view of well-being and attend to the emotional, physical, spiritual, and intellectual needs of each individual.

 I have experience working with children, adolescents, adults, couples, and families facing a wide array of difficulties including depression, anxiety, problematic relationships, and trauma.
 My specialties include working with LGBTQ+ clients, young adults, creative artists, and those struggling with existential anxiety/despair.

 NY License: #022455